dgryski/go-perfbook/performance.md

 maybe having an array was the wrong choice and you'd be better off paying the O(1) lookup cost for a map instead.

 Choose the simplest reasonable data structure and move on.
+CS 101, writing "not-slow software".
+Don't be dumb.
+This should be your default development mode.

 When writing a package to be used to by others, avoid the temptation to optimize up front for every single use case.
 This will result in unreadable code.
 Data structures by design are effectively single-purpose.
 You can neither read minds nor predict the future.
 If a user says "Your package is too slow for this use case", a reasonable answer might be "Then use this other package over here".
-"Do one this well."
+A package should "do one this well".

 Sometimes hybrid data structures will provide the performance improvement you need.
 For example, by bucketing your data you can limit your search to a